Eric J. Fritsch, Graduate Adviser

 The program requires satisfactory completion

 of a minimum of 36 hours beyond the bachelor's degree.
 The degree includes a core curriculum of 15 hours, which must be completed by all students: CJUS 5000, Criminal Justice Policy; CJUS 5200, Legal Aspects of the Criminal Justice System; CJUS 5500, Seminar in Criminal Justice Administration; CJUS 5600, Advanced Criminological Theory; CJUS 5700, Evaluation and Research Methodologies.
 The degree requires each student to select a thesis or non-thesis option.
 Students selecting the thesis option will be required to complete the core curriculum of 15 hours, 15 hours of electives, and 6 hours of thesis.
 Students choosing the thesis option must also pass an oral examination in conjunction with a master's thesis defense.
 Students selecting the non-thesis option will be required to complete the core curriculum of 15 hours and 21 hours of electives.
 Students choosing the non-thesis option must also pass a written comprehensive exam covering the core curriculum.
-Generally, all course work applied toward the Master of Science with a major in criminal justice must be at the 5000 level, but in limited circumstances up to 6 hours of 4000-level courses may be applied to the degree with prior consent of the graduate adviser.
+All course work applied toward the Master of Science with a major in criminal justice must be at the 5000 level.
 A limited number of graduate research assistantships are periodically available.

 The Department of Criminal Justice also participates in a program leading to the master's degree with a major in interdisciplinary studies, which is administered by the Toulouse School of Graduate Studies.
 For further information about the interdisciplinary studies program, consult the Toulouse School of Graduate Studies section of this catalog or contact the Department of Criminal Justice graduate adviser.

 Students in other fields may choose criminal justice for a minor.
-Students selecting criminal justice as a minor are required to complete 9 hours of graduate work in criminal justice, including 6 hours from the core curriculum required for the Master of Science with a major in criminal justice.
+Students selecting criminal justice as a minor are required to complete 9 hours of graduate work in criminal justice.

-The master's program committee in the Department of Criminal Justice will recommend withdrawal of a student from the master's program if the student receives two course grades of C or below (for purposes of this rule, the first grade received in a course is used).
+The graduate committee in the Department of Criminal Justice will recommend withdrawal of a student from the master's program if the student receives two course grades of C or below (for purposes of this rule, the first grade received in a course is used).

 Each graduate student must receive advising from the departmental graduate adviser prior to registration each semester.